Craigels07/Scrabble-trainer/README.md

 ### Install Dependencies:
 The next step is to install the necessary dependencies which can be accomplished by running the following line in your command prompt:
+- pip install -r requirements.txt
 NOTE: Ensure your terminal is in the correct working directory.
-If not, then in your terminal run the following line assuming your folder name is 'scrabble-trainer':
+If not, then in your terminal run the following line and replace 'your_file_path' with the path to your scrabble-trainer folder:
-- cd scrabble-trainer
+- cd 'your_file_path'\scrabble -trainer
-Then run this in your terminal to download the necessary dependencies:
-- pip install -r requirements.txt

 ### Running the Program
 Open a command terminal and ensure the directory is in your scrabble_trainer folder, if not in your terminal run the following line: